Cadasta/cadasta-docs/en/09-XLSForms.md

 ##### Attachment of Multiple Resources

-> David, does this still apply to forms?

-If you need to attach multiple resources during your data collection in the field, you can do so using two special codes:
+If you need to attach multiple resources during your data collection in the field, you can do so using a few special codes:

 * `tenure_resource_*`, for uploading multiple resources related to relationships,